xiaoyunyang/xiaoyunyang.github.io/content/post/career/interviewPrep/coding-interview-cribsheet-js.md

 'hello'.substring(0, 2); //> 'he'
 ```

 However, using `slice` and `substring` for extracting the sub-string requires knowing exactly where is the starting index is.
-Usually, the substring we want to extract are delimeted by a space or a special character such as a slash.
+Usually, the substring we want to extract are delimited by a space or a special character such as a slash.
 Suppose we have the following problem:

 > Get the username from the Medium url for user profile.